intuition-dev/mbMobile/README.md

 MetaBake supports CSS classes in Markdown, plus, because it uses Pug - it can also do any HTML layout.
 But MetaBake is not static only - it fully supports and has examples, shipped apps, and docs for dynamic and even mobile apps.

 Primary focus is high development productivity (via "low-code") and being easy to adopt.
-It is also fully flexible to build any WebApp in any directory tree structure you like; anc use any CSS/SASS framework you like.
+It is also fully flexible to build any web-app in any directory tree structure you like; anc use any CSS/SASS framework you like.
 Of course it is server-less, and it uses AWS S3 or GCP FireStore.

 - Click for mBake Docs: [docs.mBake.org](http://docs.mBake.org)